OjeWilliams/SelectStarSql/codes/ClosingRemarks.md

 2.Now find the most networked senator from each state.
 If multiple senators tie for top, show both.
 Return columns corresponding to state, senator and mutual cosponsorship count.
+# took much longer thab expected and I need to review
 ```
+WITH myCTE AS
+( SELECT state, sen1, COUNT(*) as group_count
+ FROM(
+SELECT DISTINCT(A.sponsor_name) AS Sen1,
+B.sponsor_name AS Sen2,
+A.sponsor_state AS state
+FROM cosponsors AS A
+JOIN cosponsors AS B
+ON A.sponsor_name = B.cosponsor_name
+AND A.cosponsor_name = B.sponsor_name
+      )
+GROUP BY sen1, state),

+-- Addressing max state counts
+myCTE2 AS(
+SELECT state, MAX(group_count) AS Max_count
+  FROM myCTE
+  GROUP BY state
+)

+SELECT myCTE.state, sen1, Max_count FROM myCTE
+JOIN myCTE2
+ON myCTE.state = myCTE2.state
+AND myCTE.group_count = myCTE2.Max_count
+GROUP BY sen1
+ORDER BY group_count DESC
+;

 ```